szymon-99/designo/README.md

 - typescript
 - gatsbyjs

-This is project is not finished yet and i will definately need to work on the code since this was my first work.
+This project is not finished yet and i will definately need to work on the code since this was my first work.